 According to a Florida Highway Patrol (FHP) report, at about 2:05 a.m., the 22-year-old driver of a sedan-type vehicle was heading north on Panther Parkway at a high rate of speed while negotiating a curve in the road.

-The vehicle then hit a fence, several wooden posts and overturned, ejecting the driver.
+The vehicle then hit a fence and several wooden posts before overturning, ejecting the driver.
 She suffered critical injuries and was taken to an area hospital.

 A 22-year-old passenger, also from Sebring, suffered minor injuries.